I help organisations operate and adapt successfully through the effective use of information and technology.

-I started on a Knowledge Transfer Partnership before joining the IBM graduate programme.
-Most of my career has been spent in higher education designing and improving business and information systems in a changing education and technology landscape.
+Most of my career has been spent in higher education designing and improving business and information architectures in a changing education and technology landscape with a lean and agile mindset.
 I’ve managed library systems, implemented virtual learning environments, digital repositories and learning capture; devised process and solution blueprints to support the student experience across the Student Journey; supported the transition to the Research Excellence Framework with new systems for research data and management information; contributed to Finance and HR system replacements and upgrades; and tackled the challenges of identity and access management in an increasingly federated and lifelong education ecosystem.
-I’m discovering Lean.

 I’m currently working for the University of Reading.